Team-Cyfer-Trace/Stegacrypt/README.md

 ## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request.
+We welcome contributions to StegaCrypt!
+To contribute:

-1. Fork the project.
+1. Fork the repository.
-2. Create your feature branch: `git checkout -b feature-name`.
+2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add some feature'`.
+3. Commit your changes: `git commit -m "Add feature"`.
 4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.
+5. Submit a pull request.

 ---